profsmith89/ctps/_sources/chap14.md

 It's because `importlib.import_module` won't complete when the imported function contains a syntax error.
 We're basically invoking the Python interpreter to read the definition of this function, and we know that the interpreter doesn't like syntax errors.
 As soon as it encounters a syntax error, the interpreter throws a `SyntaxError` exception.

 This is a problem for us because we want our analysis routine to find the syntax error, not the Python interpreter.
 Now you see the reason for the try-except-statement in `grab_f`.
 It catches the `SyntaxError` exception and calls `grab_f_with_error`, which you can review in `our_tools.py`.
-This helper function grabs the source code of `fun_name` by opening its file the old fashioned way (i.e., the way we learned in Chapter 1) and scanning through the file lines until it discovers the definition of the function.[^fn5]
+This helper function grabs the source code of `fun_name` by opening its file the old-fashioned way (i.e., the way we learned in Chapter 1) and scanning through the file lines until it discovers the definition of the function.[^fn5]

 ## Analyzing other functions